-9 Reasons Why You Should Use WordPress (and When You Shouldn’t)
+We’ve Listed 9 Reasons Why You Should Be Using WordPress for Your Website

 WordPress is by far the most popular website publishing platform in the world, and there are many reasons you should consider using it for your next website.
 Powering 32% of the world’s websites, WordPress’ dominance is a result of its adaptability, and the fact it can serve as the backend for standard blogs, ecommerce websites, and even static web pages.